 One of our group Pierrette is a Yoga teacher , so we have been thanking the day ahead with an Ommm or two , planks and tree poses et al. Invigorating .

-Our destination was the Visitor Centre and here our hopes were dashed of a ride on the funicular and a whizz down the Zip Ride , as both down fro repairs .Had so wanted to have a ride but did think I might need plastic knickers .
+Our destination was the Visitor Centre and here our hopes were dashed of a ride on the funicular and a whizz down the Zip Ride , as both were down for repairs .Had so wanted to have a ride but did think I might need plastic knickers .

 Unbeknownst to Donald Trump , the Chinese had a delegation , staying in the Hotel Divisadero Barrancas , visiting this magnificent Mexican wonder , in ” brotherhood” as they also possess an enormous canyon , Enshi .Now the Chinese really know how to build a wall.